Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 #### Handling Concurrency with Decorators

+To support parallel execution, the storage system must be thread-safe.
+This is achieved without modifying the core storage backends by using the **Decorator Pattern**, which allows for adding new behaviors (like locking) to existing objects dynamically.

 A generic `ConcurrentStorageDecorator` can be wrapped around any `IStorageBackend` instance to make it thread-safe.
 This decorator's only responsibility is to acquire a lock before an operation and release it afterward.

+To prevent race conditions where multiple threads attempt to read from the L2 cache simultaneously for the same missing key, the decorator must implement a **double-checked locking** pattern for read operations.
+This ensures the expensive L2 read is only performed once.

 ```plantuml
 !include diagrams/storage_concurrency.puml